 Insurance telematics started out as a strictly automotive feature, where drivers would consent to using a device to monitor their driving habits in exchange for a lower insurance price.
 The idea was that insurers would be able to get the most accurate information about a driver’s behavior and would reward their safe driving with lower rates.
 These devices could even alert owners if their vehicle had a maintenance issue to protect the car from any further damage.
 “This is largely still the case, but telematics technology has far surpassed the early days of the Progressive Snapshot and is moving beyond the automotive insurance vertical.”

 Property telematics is the next frontier of telematics in the insurance industry.
 And while these programs are still in their infancy, they promise to help spur the growth of telematics programs and create new opportunities for carriers to deliver optimal experiences to their customers.
-In fact, telematics is expected to boom in the coming years: The National Association of Insurance Commissioners forecasts that the use of telematics may grow to 20% within the next five years.
+In fact, telematics is expected to boom in the coming years: industry experts forecast that the use of telematics may grow to 20% within the next five years.

 How Insurance Telematics Improves Customer Satisfaction